GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Results and Analysis

 \subsection{Implementation}

-GrASPE algorithm is implemented using PyTorch and PyTorch Geometric(PyG).
-The prediction model is trained in a workstation with an Intel Xeon 3.6 GHz processor and an Nvidia Titan GPU using the data collected from a Spot robot.
-The robot is equipped with an Intel NUC 11 (a mini PC with Intel i7 CPU and NVIDIA RTX 2060 GPU), a VLP16 Velodyne LiDAR and a L515 Intel RealSense LiDAR Camera.
+GrASPE is implemented using PyTorch and PyTorch Geometric (PyG).
+The prediction model is trained in a workstation with an Intel Xeon 3.6 GHz processor and an Nvidia Titan GPU using real-world data collected from a Spot robot.
+The robot is equipped with an Intel NUC 11 (a mini-PC with Intel i7 CPU and NVIDIA RTX 2060 GPU), a Velodyne VLP16 LiDAR, and an Intel RealSense L515 camera.